Mokowe (video game)

-Mokowe is a 1991 French adventure video game for the Amstrad CPC by JP Godey and JC Lebon of Lankhor.
+Mokowe is a 1991 adventure game published by Lankhor for the Amstrad CPC.
+It was developed by Jean-Pierre Godey and J-C. Lebon, who had previously developed La Secte Noire.

 Plot

 The game is set in May 1975, Kenya, within the region of Mokowe.
 It is a time of elephant killing, ivory trading, and a secret network.
 It is the player's task to intervene and put a stop to it.